Habits of A Skunk-AnimalBehaviorCorner

 When looking for food, skunks will often use their keen sense of smell to guide them.
 They’ll also use their sharp claws and teeth to dig through the ground in search of grubs and other insects.

-2. Skunk Habitat
+B. Skunk Habitat and Geography

 Skunks are found in a variety of habitats throughout North and South America.
-In general, skunks prefer habitats with plenty of covers, such as forests or brushy areas.
+In general, skunks prefer habitats with plenty of cover, such as forests or brushy areas.
 They also need access to water and food sources.

 Skunks are relatively adaptable creatures and can live in a wide range of habitats including deserts, grasslands, and urban areas.
 However, they typically avoid areas where there are large numbers of people or predators.